Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 	});

 	server.listen(7000, "127.0.0.1");

+	console.log('TCP server running at 127.0.0.1:7000');
 	````

-1. Add another JavaScript file named **client.js** and copy the next code in it:
+1. Add another JavaScript file named **client.js** and copy the following code in it:

 	(Code Snippet - _NodeJsIntroduction-Tcp-Client_)